hmc-cs111-spring2023/project-georgia-reb/notebooks/Notebook4.md

 I suprisingly have extra time this week.
 I am very happy with what I have completed, I think this project is turning out well!

+Extra: I came back on Thursday night and worked on the documentation.
+I added a step through introduction page, and I added images to the wiki.

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do